Letterkenny: Retail

 The retail trade in Letterkenny includes modern shopping centres and family-owned local shops – often providing handmade crafts.

 Many High Street stores operate in Letterkenny.
 The town is the northwest region's major shopping centre and helps to serve outlying areas including rural County Donegal and Derry.
-The three main shopping malls are the Courtyard Shopping Centre, the Letterkenny Retail Park and the Letterkenny Shopping Centre, the latter being the oldest.
+The three main shopping malls are the Courtyard Shopping Centre, the Letterkenny Retail Park, and the Letterkenny Shopping Centre, the latter being the oldest.
 Built in 1984, it is the largest shopping centre in County Donegal, and was the first of several such complexes in Letterkenny.
 While originally built on the outskirts of the town, urban expansion means it now lies in the town proper.
 Letterkenny has been identified as one of Europe's fastest-growing towns by business owners.
 The centre remained largely unchanged until 2004, when the centre was expanded, and new lighting, flooring and decor were added.
 More retail units were constructed along with the expansion of the Tesco outlet and thus becoming "one of the Major developments in Ireland".
 These centres feature numerous international and Irish chains such as Tesco, Penney's (Primark) and others.
 There are also many other small centres such as the Glencar Shopping Centre and the Market Centre.

-Previously, Letterkenny's Main Street served as the main shopping area in the town but trade has now shifted further afield expanding the town in the process.
-The Main Street is home to many older establishments including R. McCullagh Jewellers (dating from 1869), Magees Pharmacy (dating from 1928) and Ernest Speer Clothing Store.
+Previously, Letterkenny's Main Street served as the main shopping area in the town, but trade has now shifted further afield, expanding the town in the process.
+Main Street is home to many older establishments, including R. McCullagh Jewellers (dating from 1869), Magees Pharmacy (dating from 1928) and Ernest Speer Clothing Store.
 Newer shopping areas in the town include the Letterkenny Retail Parks on Pearse Road and Canal Lane.
 Smaller streets such as Church Street and Castle Street have grown in recent years with businesses such as bakeries, pharmacies and fashion outlets having been opened.
 The Market Square has also attracted fresh business.

 In August 2012, two winning Lotto tickets using the same numbers for the same draw were bought at two different locations in the town – Mac's Mace on the High Road and The Paper Post on Main Street.
 The occurrence made national news.
 A spokesperson for Lotto HQ in Dublin said it was the first time this had happened.